 Antibody replacement with gamma globulin replaces IgG antibodies in the blood.
 Gamma globulin given through a needle into a vein is called intravenous immune globulin (IVIG).
 Gamma globulin given through a needle into the skin is called subcutaneous immune globulin (SCIG).
 This therapy is used to treat several types of immune deficiencies and helps the body fight infection.

 Gamma globulin is made of antibodies from the blood of healthy people.
 Antibodies from at least 10,000 donors in each transfusion provide protection against a wide variety of foreign invaders.
 The blood is carefully tested and discarded if there is evidence of contagious diseases such as hepatitis or HIV.
 Talk with your doctor if you have any questions or concerns.

-Because IVIG does not contain IgA or IgM, their protective functions are not replaced.
+Because IVIG does not contain IgA or IgM antibodies, their protective functions are not replaced.
 People with immune deficiencies may continue to have trouble with respiratory infections.
 However, monthly treatment with IVIG and early treatment of infections help many people with immune deficiencies lead active and full lives.

 Other treatments are available for some types of immune deficiencies.
 Bone marrow transplants and gamma interferon are examples of these other treatments.
 Researchers in immunology are experimenting with gene therapy and other treatments that will be available in the future.

 Helpful Hints for Remembering Medications

 Plan to take your medications at the same time as a daily activity like waking up, brushing teeth, eating meals and going to bed.

 Use a medication checklist or worksheet to record when medications are taken.
 Place the checklist someplace visible to use as a reminder.